 Imagine that instead of seeing one query at a time, that search information was analyzed, and queries were bundled together, to maybe provide us with more meaning.

 Can search engines be used to tell us what the world is thinking at anyone time?
-Would looking at the most popular keywords or queries that people type into a search engine provide us with some insights?
+Would looking at the most popular search queries that people type into a search engine provide us with some insights?

 Popular search query information is available from the major search engines, through some services created to provide us with a look at what people are searching for the most.